Sigmmma/c20/src/content/h1/engine/sound-system/readme.md

 The [predicted resources][scenario#tag-field-predicted-resources] block seen in some tag classes are meant to give the engine a hint about what sounds (and textures) should be cached.

+# Sound obstruction
+Sounds which are playing behind an obstruction are muffled.
+An obstruction is anything which blocks a collision ray test between the sound source and the camera.
+This may be the [BSP][scenario_structure_bsp] or an object with [collision geometry][model_collision_geometry].

 # Channels
 The engine has the following channel limits: